 Advertisement

-There are at least 30 variations known to cause FMF.
-The most common ones are V726A, M680I, E148Q, M694V and M694I.
-They’re most common in Mediterranean and Middle Eastern populations, including:
+There are at least 30 genetic variations that can cause FMF.
+They’re most common in people from Mediterranean and Middle Eastern ethnicities.
+You may have a higher risk if your biological ancestry is:

-Even though episodes of familial Mediterranean fever are temporary, they can take a toll on your body over time.
-This is why healthcare providers recommend continuous treatment.
-Going through this kind of inflammatory process over and over again can overstress your immune system and lead to secondary conditions.
-The most serious of these is secondary amyloidosis, which can lead to kidney failure.
+Episodes of FMF are temporary.
+But they can take a toll on your body over time.
+Experiencing inflammation over and over again can overstress your immune system.
+This may lead to other health conditions.
+The most serious example is secondary amyloidosis.

 Other complications of familial Mediterranean fever can include: